Brandon Hagel Game Preview: Lightning vs. Stars

-The Tampa Bay Lightning, including Brandon Hagel, will be in action Saturday at 2:00 PM ET, and they'll be facing the Dallas Stars.
-Does a wager on Hagel interest you?
-Our stats and information can help.
+The Tampa Bay Lightning, including Brandon Hagel, will be on the ice Monday at 7:00 PM ET, and they'll be up against the Dallas Stars.
+Prop bets for Hagel are available, and we have information to help you make good calls.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.